Cycling Sonora Pass, one of our favorite Sierra Nevada bike climbs.

 Mile 6.5 - 2.6 miles & 690’ to go at 5.1%.

-The Pacific Coast Trail crosses the summit of Sonora Pass East/West.
+The Pacific Crest Trail crosses the summit of Sonora Pass East/West.

-Traffic and Roadway report: The roadway surface is excellent throughout this ride and although there is minimal shoulder, traffic is light and this seems to be a safe ride.
+Traffic and Roadway Surface Report: The roadway surface is excellent throughout this ride, and although there is minimal shoulder, traffic is light and this seems to be a safe ride.

-We stayed in Sonora in preparation for our climbs from the east and west to the Sonora Pass and stayed at the Gunn House which was a modest but decent place to stay.
+We stayed at the Gunn House in Sonora, a modest but decent place to stay, in preparation for our climbs from the east and west to the Sonora Pass.